9Akshit1/Cityscape-Scene-of-the-Last-Day-of-2024.../README.md

 # Cityscape-Scene-of-the-Last-Day-of-2024...
-Just a python turtle image of a cityscape scene during winter time of the last day of 2024
+Just a python turtle image of a cityscape scene in winter on the last day of 2024.
+3000 lines of python turtle code!
+13 hours of working!
+Check it out!